Antiquarian Photographic Dealer

 Other - Coming soon, a range of decor items based on antique camera gear - planned are camera lamps, framed 100yo Kodak poster adverts and other.
 Watch this space.

 We Buy - all of the above.
 Fair prices offered but we only buy what we can refurbish and resell.
 Prices offered depend on condition and demand.
-Porr condition old stuff may be welcome for parts or rebirthing.
+Poor condition, grubby and busted old stuff may be welcome for parts or rebirthing.

 Ring the bells that still can ring,